Ashishk811/splitX/README.md

 -   Open the extracted folder.

 ### 2️⃣ Backend Setup
-Go into the backend folder: cd backend
+Go into the backend folder

 Create a `.env` file inside `backend/` and add: